 “Ladies and gentlemen, Thomas Adams!“

-Pulling back the curtain, I strode confidently to the middle of the stage as the host passed me whispering, “Good luck!”
+Pulling back the curtain, I walked to the middle of the stage as the host passed me whispering, “Good luck!”

 With the spotlight beaming down on me and my white glove covered in fake sequins shimmering, I waited for the music to start as the crowd cheered me on.